PlabsAI/Paradiselabs_website/descriptive_files/Product_technical_overview.md

 8. The AI Agent System compiles results and sends them back to the Backend Server.

-9. The Backend Server sends the response to the Veyron Interface.
+9. The Backend Server sends the response to the Paradiselabs Interface.

-10. The Veyron Interface displays the results to the user in various views:
+10. The Paradiselabs Interface displays the results to the user in various views:
     - Chat Interface: Shows conversation with the AI (primarily the Consultation Agent)
     - Progress View: Displays project progress
     - Strategy Views: Shows specific strategies (e.g., monetization, SEO)